Forza Horizon 5

-Forza Horizon 5 is a 2021 racing video game developed by Playground Games and published by Xbox Game Studios.
-It is the fifth Forza Horizon title and twelfth main instalment in the Forza series.
+Forza Horizon 5 is a 2021 racing game developed by Playground Games and published by Xbox Game Studios.
+It is the fifth Forza Horizon title, following Forza Horizon 4, and the twelfth main instalment in the Forza series.
 The game is set in a fictionalised representation of Mexico.
-It was released on 9 November 2021 for Windows, Xbox One, and Xbox Series X/S.
+It was released on 9 November 2021 for Windows, Xbox One, and Xbox Series X/S. It marks the final mainline Forza instalment released on Xbox One.
+The game was also released for PlayStation 5 on 29 April 2025, the first instance of a mainline Forza game being released on any non-Microsoft platform.

-The game received critical acclaim and became a commercial success upon release; it launched to over ten million players in the first week, the biggest-ever launch for an Xbox Game Studios game.
-The game won three jury-voted awards at The Game Awards 2021, tying with Hazelight's It Takes Two for most wins, and was also nominated for the public-voted Players' Voice award, which went to fellow Xbox Game Studios title Halo Infinite.
+Forza Horizon 5 was a commercial success upon release; it launched to over 10 million players in its first week, the biggest-ever launch for an Xbox Game Studios game.
+The game also received critical acclaim, winning IGN's Game of the Year award, three jury-voted awards at the Game Awards 2021, tying with It Takes Two for most wins, and Racing Game of the Year at the 25th Annual D.I.C.E.
+Awards.

+A sequel, Forza Horizon 6, is scheduled for release in 2026.

 Gameplay

 Forza Horizon 5 is a racing video game set in an open world environment based in a fictional representation of Mexico.
 The game has the largest map in the entire Forza Horizon series, being 50% larger than its predecessor, Forza Horizon 4, while also having the highest point in the Horizon series.
 The map was described by creative director Mike Brown as one of the most diverse Forza Horizon maps the team has built.
 The map contains an active caldera volcano, jungles and beaches, ancient Mayan temples, and towns and cities such as Guanajuato.
 Players can explore the open world freely, though they can also compete in multiplayer races and complete the campaign mode.
 Both the cars featured in the game and the player character can be extensively customised.
 Players are able to create custom liveries and tunes for cars, and perform engine swaps, drivetrain swaps, or install body kits on certain vehicles.
-The game is the first in the franchise to support ray tracing on cars (although this is only available in Forzavista).
+The game is the first in the franchise to support ray tracing on cars.

-The game introduces a new weather system (local weather) in which players can visit one side of the map and can visibly see a storm.
+It introduces a new weather system (local weather) in which players can visit one side of the map and can visibly see a storm.
 Because Mexico is such a vast nation with such a wide range of elevations, multiple climates would appear in the game at around the same time.
 The four seasons still exist but would affect the eleven unique biomes around the map.
 For example, in the dry season, dust storms will appear, while tropical storms occur throughout the fall storm season.
 Another detail is in the jungle, in which the environment would now react to the weather; an example of this is leaves flying everywhere.